nodejsafrica/workshoppers/Provisional HTML/README.md

 Good!
 Now we understand that markups are elements that are represented in codes as tags and rendered in the browser based on their definition and uses.

 ### Why was the file named index.html
-The browser looks up for the index, as the name simple means a search point.
+The browser looks up for the index, as the name simply means a search point.
 Think of it as human looking for a definition or word in a book or dictionary, it's eaiser to check the index page of the textbook or dictionary for the content you need, right?
 The browser performs in a similar manner it looks up the index as a seacrching point to render a webpage.

 ### What next?